 It was because I was willing to listen to my patients that I began to learn about functional medicine.
 Instead of just treating symptoms, functional and integrative doctors seek out root causes of diseases and chronic conditions.
 So if a patient is experiencing debilitating back pain, a functional doctor will treat the symptom (the pain) while also getting to the root cause of the pain.
 We might suggest ergonomic changes to the patient’s work space, for instance, as well as a more anti-inflammatory diet, chiropractic adjustments to realign the spine, and lumbar support when driving in the car.

 My patients’ suffering is what has always given me the incentive to learn more.
 Our job is not to roll our eyes at patients because their ideas, observations, or information contradicts what we learned in medical school and residency.
 Our job is to help people heal.

 All medical doctors understand the power of the placebo effect.
 Even if we have a knee-jerk reaction to an alternative treatment or idea, if it is not harmful and it seems to be helping, we owe it to our patients to be open minded enough to learn more.

 So I am thankful for the “misinformation” my patients have brought to me.
 Some of it is crazy, for sure.
 But more often it is this very information that has helped me help them heal.

 Dr. Ego, please step aside

-Let’s stop being such arrogant assholes and instead be grateful for the amazing options alternative practitioners offer—even though it’s not within the scope of our training.
+So, I’ll be blunt: Let’s stop being so arrogant and, instead, be grateful for the amazing options alternative practitioners offer—even though they may not be within the scope of our training.